nilrem3/csharp_binary_encoding/README.md

 - Currently, only the utf-8 encoding is supported.
 - Developed for and tested with .NET version 9.0.
 Compatibility with other versions is likely present but should not be counted on.
-- Does not yet support encoding, only decoding.
-This is a planned feature.

 [`System.IO.BinaryWriter`]: <https://learn.microsoft.com/en-us/dotnet/api/system.io.binarywriter>
 [`System.IO.BinaryReader`]: <https://learn.microsoft.com/en-us/dotnet/api/system.io.binaryreader>